kismetwireless/kismet-web-docs/content/en/docs/api/command_param.md

 Most Kismet endpoints which return records will also accept a field simplification as part of the command dictionary.
 Field simplifications allow the reduction of the data being returned, analogous to `select a, b, c` instead of `select *` in SQL.

-Simplifying fields, especially when performing very large queries, reduces the CPU and memory requiremets of Kismet *and* the client by reducing the amount of data being serialized, transmitted, and deserialized.
+Simplifying fields, especially when performing very large queries, reduces the CPU and memory requirements of Kismet *and* the client by reducing the amount of data being serialized, transmitted, and deserialized.
 Users of the REST API are *strongly* encouraged to make use of field simplification whenever plausible.

 Field simplification objects take the format of a vector/array containing multiple field definitions: